cryptedx/ha-usbip-client/README.md

     bus_id: "1-1.2"
 ```

-Replace `192.168.1.44` with your USBIP server IP address and provide the correct bus ID of the USB device.
+Replace `192.168.1.44` with your USBIP server IP address and provide the correct bus IDs of the USB devices.

 ## Usage

-- Once the add-on is configured and started, it will connect to the specified USBIP server and attach to the USB device.
+- Once the add-on is configured and started, it will connect to the specified USBIP server and attach to the USB devices.
-- The device will then be available for use in Home Assistant integrations.
+- The devices will then be available for use in Home Assistant integrations.
+- Adjust the `log_level` in the configuration to control the verbosity of the logs for troubleshooting.

 ## Security Considerations